bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/module5_lab/module5_tutorial.md

 curl -sSL https://get.docker.com/ | sh
 ```

+This will take a few minutes.
 Detailed installation information can be found (here)[https://docs.docker.com/v1.8/installation/ubuntulinux/]

 #### Add your user to the docker user group

 This is so you can run `docker` without having to sudo every time.
-After you execute the line below, you will need to log out and log back in.
+After you execute the line below, you will need to **log out and log back in**.

 ```
 sudo usermod -aG docker $USER